AyahSoufan/DataCabbies/Submission/Readme.md

-The Submission folder contains the final code.
+The Submission folder contains the final code for
 Data Cabbies: An analysis of NYC Taxi and Uber Rides:

 DATA COLLECTION: